-Diagnosis & Treatment of Mild Cognitive Impairment
+Care, Support & Treatment of Mild Cognitive Impairment

 here are ongoing clinical trials to study whether experimental treatments designed for Alzheimer’s disease are helpful for those with MCI who have AD as a cause.
 If you are interested in clinical trials, you are encouraged to discuss whether enrollment is appropriate or feasible with your physician or a specialist.
 You can also find additional information regarding clinical trials on our website or at www.clinicaltrials.gov.

 Importantly, there are a number of lifestyle modifications that have been shown to help individuals with MCI.
 These include: